agroce/tstl/README.md

 We assume that you won't need to handle that many tests in regression, but for triage, who knows?
-Another tool, `tstl_fpf` takes similar arguments to `tstl_triage` but instead of clustering tests into groups that are likely the same bug, it ranks all tests, such that highly unusual tests are high in the ranking, using the "furthest-point-first" (FPF) method proposed by
+Another tool, `tstl_fpf` takes similar arguments to `tstl_triage` but instead of clustering tests into groups that are likely the same bug, it ranks all tests, such that very different tests are high in the ranking, using the "furthest-point-first" (FPF) method proposed by
 Chen et. al in PLDI 2013.